CryDeTaan/Synergy/README.md

     1. Run wizard by opening synergy from the application menu, or
     2. From terminal run `synergyc <SERVER HOSTNAME/IP>`
   4. Auto start
-   need to find good way to do this, at the moment added to zshrc
+   need to find good way to do this, at the moment added allias to zshrc

  3. Mac Install